 Vlissingen was an East indiaman that sailed between the Netherlands and the East Indies for the Dutch East India Company (VOC).
 She left for her fifth journey to the East from Rammekens in 1747.
 She never made it to the Cape.
 It is possible that the ship was lost because she was in poor condition due to her former voyages, and most of her crew was sick, which could also have contributed.
-It is likely that these factors combined with bad weather caused the snk Vlissingen.
+It is likely that these factors combined with bad weather caused the sinking of the Vlissingen.

 She was later found near Meob Bay in Namibia.

 Type: Dutch East Indiaman (spiegelretourschip)